spack/spack-tutorial/tutorial_configuration.rst

    $ spack config blame concretizer

 Notice that the reference file on for this option is now different.
-This is because spack this option in your user configuration scope which is the default scope in this context.
+This is because spack set this option in your user configuration scope; the default scope in this context.
 It is important to note that the ``spack config`` commands accepts an optional ``--scope`` flag so we can be more precise in the configuration  process.